steveaverty/Laravel-Lighter/README.md

 }
 ```

-Then you just have to write the folling code.
+Then, you just have to write the followinf code.
 In this example, accessors are not calculated.
 ```php
 $user = User::find(1);